Chinatown accident: Mother regains consciousness; Indonesian Embassy offers to coordinate legal help if needed

 It added that its deputy chief of mission and staff met the family again on Monday "to convey official condolences and to coordinate further assistance, including possible facilitation of legal support should the family require it".

-The police on Sunday said that the driver involved in the accident had been arrested for driving without reasonable consideration, causing death.

-The accident took place on South Bridge Road, near the Buddha Tooth Relic Temple in Chinatown, around 11.50am on Friday.
+The accident took place on South Bridge Road, near the Buddha Tooth Relic Temple in Chinatown, at around 11.50am on Feb 6.

-Two pedestrians, a six-year-old girl and a 31-year-old woman, were taken conscious to hospital, where the girl later died.
+The police said at the time that two pedestrians, a six-year-old girl and a 31-year-old woman, had been taken to hospital conscious following the accident, and that the girl later died there.

+The Indonesian Embassy said that the victims were crossing the road near an open car park.

+Reports on Feb 6 identified the victims as a mother and daughter from Indonesia who were visiting Singapore, and this was confirmed by an official from Indonesia's Ministry of Foreign Affairs on Feb 8.

 Photos and videos of the accident's aftermath were circulated on social media, depicting a man holding the girl while a woman lies on the road next to them.